-- to conduct quality improvement and risk management activities - to comply with our regulatory obligations to [name of College] - to advise clients about special events or opportunities (but we will always obtain express consent to do so) - for other purposes permitted by law
+- to conduct quality improvement and risk management activities - to comply with our regulatory obligations to the College of Dietitians of Ontario - to advise clients about special events or opportunities (but we will always obtain express consent to do so) - for other purposes permitted by law

-We will collect, use and disclose only as much personal health information as is needed to achieve these purposes.
+We will collect, use, and disclose only as much personal health information as is needed to achieve these purposes.
 You can withhold or withdraw your consent to the collection, use or disclosure of your personal health information by contacting us (details below).